Taskmaster (character): Powers and abilities

+Taskmaster injected himself with SS-Hauptsturmführer Horst Gorscht's primer, an elaborate modification of the adrenal steroid cortisol designed to unlock the mind's procedural memory potential.
+This increased Taskmaster's natural ability to absorb knowledge.
+This ability is linked to his muscle memory, allowing Taskmaster to instantly replicate the physical movement of peak-level humans.
+Taskmaster cannot duplicate a physical feat that requires superhuman effort, like lifting a car.
+These "photographic reflexes" have made Taskmaster highly skilled in various forms of combat: martial arts, swordfighting, and marksmanship.
+A side effect of the primer is severe declarative memory loss.
+As he gains implicit memories (i.e., knowledge and abilities), he loses explicit memories (i.e., personal experiences).

 By viewing a video in fast-forward, Taskmaster can learn to replicate human movement at near-superhuman speed.
 However, this puts his body under intense strain and can only be used for short periods of time.
-He also has the ability to manipulate his vocal cords to mimic the voices of others.
-The Taskmaster is also skilled in meditation techniques that allow him to slow his breathing and heart rate and survive for extended periods of time without air, this also means that to the untrained eye he will appear to be dead.
-He also claims to have learned forensic methods from CIA Agents and Mossad Operatives.
-Taskmaster is also capable of utilizing chi, but under exceptional circumstances.
-Taskmaster was once shown to have aquaphobia (the fear of water), but later overcame his fears.
+He can manipulate his vocal cords to mimic others' voices.
+The Taskmaster is skilled in meditation techniques that allow him to slow his breathing and heart rate, allowing him to play dead or and survive for extended periods of time without air.
+Taskmaster was once shown to have aquaphobia (fear of water), but later overcame his fears.

 Weaponry

-As he is able to replicate numerous fighting techniques, Taskmaster carries an extensive arsenal of weapons on his person, most commonly using a sword and a replica of Captain America's shield.
-He also carries a bow and a quiver of arrows, a billy club, a lasso, nunchaku, throwing darts, and various firearms.
+Taskmaster carries many weapons.
+He most commonly uses a sword and a replica of Captain America's shield, but also carries a bow and a quiver of arrows, a billy club, a lasso, nunchaku, throwing darts, and various firearms.
 Taskmaster once used a stolen S.H.I.E.L.D. device that was able to create various forms of weaponry (such as arrows and shields) using solid energy.

 Other versions

-Alternative versions of the Taskmaster have appeared in various Marvel titles in minor roles.